 In January of 2007, a group of reporters gathered around Phillies shortstop Jimmy Rollins at a media luncheon in the Diamond Club of Citizens Bank Park.
-“J-Roll” and the Phillies were coming off two-consecutive seasons in which they were eliminated from the playoffs during the final weekend of the season.
+“J-Roll” and the Phillies were coming off two-consecutive seasons in which they were eliminated from playoff contention during the final weekend of the season.
 They acquired some much-needed pitching help in Adam Eaton and Freddy Garcia.
 Ryan Howard (28), Chase Utley (29) and Rollins (29) were all in the prime of their careers.

 The group was expected to take a step forward in ’07 and the media knew that.
 As a result, one reporter pressed Rollins on the matter.

 Reporter: Would you say right now that because of your pitching that you guys are the team to beat?

 Rollins: I think we are the team to beat in the NL East — finally.
 But that’s all on paper.
 You look at the Mets staff and I look at them and I’m like “those dudes are getting old.”
 And we have the young guns.
 Everyone’s in their prime.
 Brett [Myers] is going to be looking to show that he’s still No. 1, which is going to push him and Freddy [Garcia] in a friendly competition.
 You’ve got Cole [Hamels], who’s just a superstar Hollywood stud.
 Adam Eaton throws darts.
 And you’ve got the veteran in [Jamie] Moyer, who’s going to snake his way through the NL East this year.

 Yes, the Phillies were a much better team on paper coming into 2007 but the Mets won the division by 12 games in 2006.
 Rollins had a chance to walk back his comments weeks later during spring training.
 Instead, he doubled down.

 “We’re the team to beat.
 I can’t put it any other way,” Rollins told the Philadelphia media, including Todd Zolecki, in February 2007.